 by Sam Holland

 The damage that can come from a criminal taking over one of your online accounts is enormous.
-The process is known as an account takeover attack, sometimes shortened to ATO, and it is a favored method among online fraudsters.
+The process is known as an account takeover attack, sometimes shortened to ATO (account takeover fraud), and it is a favored method among online fraudsters.

 On the plus side, organizations can equip themselves by carrying out ATO risk assessments and ensuring that security checks are robust and regularly implemented.
 This goes both for internal accounts, for example staff accounts, and customer-facing accounts that could be targeted.

 We look at what an account takeover risk assessment is and cover the many ways in which it can be carried out effectively by management looking to protect their organization and its staff.